blt/puppet-gitolite/README.md

 for a defined user, admin key and repository path.
 In this way multiple repository types may be managed.

+Other resources are available.
+Please consult the contents of `manifests/resource` for more details.

 ## Quick Use

 In a node definition: